6638112/farisvm/README.md

+# flockGazer leveraged by FARIS

+This repository is a sophisticated version of flockGazer which is leveraged by FARIS for URL classificaion.

 # FARIS: the FAst uniform Resource Identifier-Specific filter

-## What?

-  Uniform resource locator (URL) filtering is a fundamental technology for intrusion detection, HTTP proxies, content distribution networks, content-centric networks, and many other application areas.
+FARIS which stands for the FAst uniform Resource Identifier-Specific filter is a fundamental technology for intrusion detection, HTTP proxies, content distribution networks, content-centric networks, and many other application areas.
-Some applications adopt URL filtering to protect user privacy from malicious or insecure websites.
-AdBlock Plus is an example of a URL-filtering application, which filters sites that intend to steal sensitive information.

-Unfortunately, AdBlock Plus is implemented inefficiently, resulting in a slow application that consumes much memory.
+FARIS applies AdBlock Plus which can be improved in that a slow application that consumes much memory.
-Although it provides a domain-specific language (DSL) to represent URLs, it internally uses regular expressions and does not take advantage of the benefits of the DSL.
-In addition, the number of filter rules become large, which makes matters worse.

-Thus, we propose the fast uniform resource identifier-specific filter, which is a domain-specific pseudo-machine for the DSL, to improve the performance of AdBlock Plus.
-Compared with a conventional implementation that internally adopts regular expressions, our proof-of-concept implementation is fast and small memory footprint.

 ## How to Use